 Are you excited about a job offer you have received, but a little lost on how to make sense of the benefits package?
 In this session of the Life Skills Series, offered by the Center for Career Development, you will look at health insurance packages, long term and short disability, educational benefits, retirement, relocation, and much more.
 If you want to make a more informed decision about accepting a job and the benefits offered to you, then this program is for you!
 This session will be held in the Center for Career Development, Room 229 from 5:30–6:30 p.m. on January 31st.

-Celebrate Careers in Student Affairs month by joining the Center for Career Development for Student Affairs Careers, a panel event featuring individuals working in higher education in student affairs roles.
-Explore career options, learn about how to break into the industry, and hear tips from insiders on gaining experience and securing jobs.
-Learn more about these careers with a group of student affairs professionals via a facilitated panel discussion and open questions and answer session.
-This event is part of the Career Conversation series, and takes place on October 11, from 4:00 p.m.–5:30 p.m. in Center for Career Development Room 225.
+Career Conversations: Entrepreneurship is a panel event on Wednesday, January 31 from 4:00–5:30 p.m. featuring local entrepreneurs and organizations that support entrepreneurship.
+Explore career options, learn about how to break into the industry, and hear tips from insiders on what it takes to be an entrepreneur.
+Learn more about entrepreneurship with a group of professionals via a facilitated panel discussion and open questions and answer session.
+This event is part of the Career Conversation series.